telerik/ajax-docs/api/server/Telerik.Web.UI/RadListViewDataGroupItem.md

 holds the name of the group field

-###  AggregatesValues `IDictionary`
+###  IsInEditMode `Boolean`

-Gets a key-value collection of all aggregate values in the data group.
+Gets a value indicating whether the  item is in edit mode at the
+            moment.

 ###  ItemType `RadListViewItemType`